DieterChvatal/dmyplant2/README.rst

 *Now you can modify and extend the package in place ...*

-some users get "int is not callable" errors after istallation => please update the "arrow" package to >= 1.0.3:
+some users get "int is not callable" errors after installation => please update the "arrow" package to >= 1.0.3:
 ::
   conda update arrow